 If you are completing another post-graduate program and earning little income, wait to apply using the second program (depending on rebate values).
 This way, carry-forward years are not wasted and the credit can be used when you start earning more income to save on taxes.

-Confirm that your post-secondary program is eligible and apply!
+All you have to do is confirm that your post-secondary program is eligible and then apply here!

-Amend any previous tax returns if the credit was not initially applied for and remember to include the rebate on your personal tax return each year.
-The rebate amount can be found on your original certificate and yearly Notice of Assessment from CRA going forward.
+Be sure to amend any previous tax returns if the credit was not initially applied for and remember to include the rebate on your personal tax return each year.
+The rebate amount can be found on your original certificate and yearly Notice of Assessment from Canada Revenue Agency (CRA) going forward.